AndreiCulciar/Portofolio-builder/README.md

 Untitled5.ipynb: Michelenious matters, most importantly it turns Untitled4.py into Untitled4.exe, after eventual modifications on the Untitled4.py file

-Overall to do: It takes 2-3
+Overall to do: It takes 2-3 clicks to update the piechart/Alocations text box (SOLVED)

 Optimisation score: LMAO